cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

-# Preferences
+# Settings

-**Preferences** the panel provides a variety of personalized global editor settings, To Open **Preferences** Window, Please select the main menu `CocosCreator->Preferences`.
+**Settings** the panel provides a variety of personalized global editor settings, To Open **Settings** Window, Please select the main menu `CocosCreator -> Settings`.

-**Preferences** is composed of several different pages, all settings are divided into the following categories.
+**Settings** is composed of several different pages, all settings are divided into the following categories.
 After modifying the settings, click the **Save** button.

 ## General